 From the low 400's · 1,230 – 2,520 Sq.Ft · 9 model types available

 The Riverwalk East community is a perfect fit for the urban traditionalist looking for the balance of comfort and adventure.
-With a mix of 3-storey traditional freehold towns and 30 ft single detached, there’s an ideal home for your tastes.
+With nine models to choose from of our 3-storey traditional freehold towns, there’s an ideal home for your tastes.